lordrasmus/WunderBar-firmware-release/README.md

 * **"/dfu bootloader"** contains the "over-the-air" bootloader for the NRF51852 MCU.
 Nordic provides applications and SDK examples for updating the firmware over BLE from Android and iOS.
 * **"/wunderbar_BLE"** contains the main application for the nRF51.
 Inside is located the FW for the WunderBar Master Module and the 6 sensor nodes.
 * **"/wunderbar_common"** holds common functions and macros necesary for both, the nRF51 and the K24 MCUs.

+##License:
+Files contained in this repository are licensed under the MIT license (included as [LICENSE](LICENSE)), unless otherwise specified.